Indeed what is a crisis simulation?

 - Find out how to handle online criticism and take advantage of social media in a crisis

-By the end of the day, you will have a shared understanding of the issues that could damage your reputation and a simple strategy in place to deal with the media and social media should the worst happen.
+By the end of the day, you will have a deeper understanding of potentially damaging issues and a simple strategy to deal with the media should the worst happen.